vishal-m25/Obsidian/Learnings/java/java.md

 #### Reentrant Synchronization

 - Recall that a thread cannot acquire a lock owned by another thread.
 But a thread _can_ acquire a lock that it already owns.
 Allowing a thread to acquire the same lock more than once enables _reentrant synchronization_.
 This describes a situation where synchronized code, directly or indirectly, invokes a method that also contains synchronized code, and both sets of code use the same lock.
 Without reentrant synchronization, synchronized code would have to take many additional precautions to avoid having a thread cause itself to block.

+### Atomic
+- Introduced in java 5
+- Contains
+	- AtomicInteger
+	- AtmoicLong
+	- AtomicReference, etc...
+- It helps in making a sequence of more than one instruction as one instruction so the CPU completes without interruption.
+- No context switch will occur until the instruction is finished.
+- Operations like **Test-and-set** and **Compare-and-swap**  are considered as single instruction

 ### Synchronized statement

 ```java